KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 211 Design.
 Add and Search Words Data Structure.
 This is part of the Blind 75 list and is an extremely important extension of the
 Leetcode 208.
 It employs a very canny implementation of DFS.
 It is worth trying to dry run the algorithm over and over to understand how it works.
 KEY: Understand the problem first.

+Leetcode 143 Reorder List: Important learning - When dealing with pointers use while loops using nullptr conditions rather than for loops which can cause nullptr errors.